dingyuqi/keep-it-simple-site/docs/en/3. Tools & Frame/2024-11-25-Git warning CRLF.md

 We can also set the default line break to `LF` in our own IDEA to ensure that the line breaks of newly created files are correct.

-Let's take VSCode :[devicon:vscode]: as an example:
+Let's take VSCode ::devicon:vscode]: as an example:

 1. Open `Preferences`.